Lady Miss Kier: Space Channel 5 and lawsuit

-In April 2003, Kirby sued video game company Sega, claiming that the character of "Ulala" in its Dreamcast game Space Channel 5 was an unauthorized use of her likeness.
-In July 2000, a Sega affiliate contacted Kirby to determine if she was interested in promoting the game in England utilizing the Deee-Lite song "Groove Is in the Heart"; Kirby rejected the offer.
-Kirby alleged that the video game maker used her resemblance in the game (including the name Ulala – referencing Kirby's signature phrase "Ooh la la" in her performances).
-During the lawsuit, Sega showed that the game and the character had been created and released in Japan between 1997 and 1999.
+In April 2003, Kirby sued video game company Sega, claiming the character of "Ulala" in its Dreamcast game Space Channel 5 was an unauthorized use of her likeness.
+Kirby became aware of the game in July 2000, when a Sega affiliate contacted Kirby to determine if she was interested in promoting the game in England utilizing the Deee-Lite song "Groove Is in the Heart".
+Kirby rejected the offer.

+During the lawsuit, Kirby alleged that the final video game product used her resemblance in the game, including the name Ulala for a character – allegedly referencing Kirby's signature performance phrase "Ooh la la".
+Sega showed how the game and character had been created and released in Japan between 1997 and 1999, before Kirby was contacted.
 The developers claimed they had never heard of either Kirby, Deee-lite, or their music.

 The case lasted until 2006, when the judge ruled in favor of Sega and Kirby lost her appeal.
-The judge ruled that regardless of when the "Ulala" character was created, the character did not have a close enough resemblance to Kirby to deem misappropriation of likeness.
+The judge ruled that regardless of exactly when the "Ulala" character was created, the character did not have a close enough resemblance to Kirby to establish misappropriation of likeness.
 Kirby was obliged to pay Sega's legal fees of $608,000 (reduced from $763,000 on request).

 "Groove Is in the Heart" was later licensed for use in Sega's 2008 Wii port of Samba de Amigo, used in a section of the game where the Ulala character appears.